 $10,000 in qualified tuition expenses during the year as part of a degree

 program.
 He has no other income or deductions.
 Brad has the choice of taking

 the American Opportunity Credit or the Lifetime Learning Credit.
 He should

 choose whichever option gives him the biggest tax savings:

-takes the Lifetime Learning Credit instead, he would save $2,000 in taxes (the
+Brad takes the Lifetime Learning Credit instead, he would save $2,000 in taxes

-takes the American Opportunity Credit instead, he would save $2,500 in taxes
+- If Brad takes the American Opportunity Credit instead, he would save

-(the maximum credit allowed) because his income is below the limits.
+$2,500 in taxes (the maximum credit allowed) because his income is below the

-Opportunity Credit for the best bottom line on his tax return.
+claim the American Opportunity Credit for the best bottom line on his tax